Robin van der Vleuten

 puts formatter.format(address)

-This outputs properly formatted HTML with fields in the right order for the US, complete with semantic CSS classes.
-The country name is automatically localized.
+That outputs HTML with the fields in the right order for the US, plus semantic CSS classes.
+The country name is localized automatically.

 Real-world examples